 Unlike choosing MacOS, Windows, or Chrome OS, where choices are mutually exclusive, switching between web browsers isn’t quite so jarring.
-You can download any one of the current major browsers in the same time used to read this paragraph, but which is the best?
-Which is the safest and most private?
+You can download and install any browser you choose, but which is best?
+And which is the best browser for privacy?

-To help you decide, we grabbed the latest browsers and boiled them down to their bare bones.
+To help you decide on the best internet browser, we grabbed the latest browsers and put them through their paces.
 Even if some of them could use a complete overhaul, these options are your best chance for a great online experience.

 - The best web browser: Google Chrome

 - The best Chrome alternative: Mozilla Firefox